qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 - The mutation can be serialized, and sent via network or saved to disk.
 - The mutation can be inspected for debugging and logging.
 - You can post-process the command list, such as sorting, filtering.
 If the data is sharded, the mutation command can dispatch to specific shard.
+- Transactional databases often use write-ahead log (WAL) to help atomicity of transactions.
+Database writs all mutations into WAL.
+Then after some time the mutations in WAL will be merged to base data in disk.
+Database often keep the latest mutated data in memory for querying.
 - In distributed system, there is a log (command list) that's synchronized between nodes using a consensus protocol (like Raft).
 The log is source-of-truth: the mutable state is completely derived from the log (and previous state checkpoints).
 - The idea of turning operations into data is also adopted by [io_uring](https://en.wikipedia.org/wiki/Io_uring) and modern graphics APIs (Vulkan, Metal, WebGPU).
 - The idea of turning mutation into insertion is also adopted by ClickHouse.
 In ClickHouse, direct mutaiton is not performant.
 Mutate-by-insert is faster, but querying require aggregate both the old data and new mutations.